+What is a news aggregator?
 Creating a news aggregator for your company

-If you're thinking about creating a news aggregator for your business, there are a few important things to remember before you begin.
+If you're thinking about creating a news aggregator for your business, remember a few important things before you begin.
 First, you should consider the type of news you plan to publish.
 News content is highly influential, and readers are ready to pay for it.
 According to the World Association of News Publishers, news subscriptions have increased 208% over the past five years.
 Additionally, the growth of news consumption is expected to reach 57% by 2022.
-News websites and newspapers simply cannot keep up with the modern rhythm.
+News websites and newspapers cannot keep up with the modern rhythm.
 Luckily, news aggregators are fast and convenient, and leading news aggregators have millions of users.

 A good news aggregator should include a smart search option.
 This feature should be intuitive and return the most accurate results possible.
-The news aggregator should also include a content library.
-Users can create their own customized content feeds and save them to the site.
+The news and content aggregator should also include a content library.
+Users can create customized content feeds and save them to the site.
 Some news aggregators also allow users to browse magazines from popular news sources.
 Flipboard is a great example.
 Juicer is a news aggregator that curates content from 15 social media sources.

 Legality of news aggregators

 While traditional newspapers complain about news aggregators, they often misconstrue the problems of these companies.
-The complaint-driven nature of news aggregators does not represent a threat to their business, but rather a distraction.
+The complaint-driven nature of news aggregators does not represent a threat to their business but rather a distraction.
 They are not the problem; they are a symptom of the declining business of traditional newspapers.
 The problem lies in their legal position and how they choose to respond.
 However, their arguments are not without merit.

 Although news aggregators are widely used, there is still no federal law specifically dealing with their legality.
 Several court rulings have interpreted different common law approaches, such as the “hot news” doctrine, as applicable to news aggregators.
-In addition, some states have banned the use of technologies designed to circumvent copyright, including news aggregators.
+In addition, some states have banned using technologies designed to circumvent copyright, including news aggregators.
 For this reason, it's best to seek legal advice from a qualified attorney before using news aggregators.

 Although the EUCD explicitly recognizes news aggregators as “information society service providers” and has passed legislation to regulate the practice, other EU countries are more reluctant to adopt stricter laws.
 This law exempts hyperlinking and very short extracts of press publications, allowing these companies to use content without a copyright obligation.
-The new EUCD provides a broader protection for news aggregators.
+The new EUCD provides broader protection for news aggregators.

 Benefits of a news aggregator

 An aggregator website can fill a platform with quality content.
-While aggregators are useful in filling a platform with content, users prefer aggregators that curate and credit the original source.
+While aggregators are useful in filling a platform with content, users prefer aggregators that curate and credit the source.
 In addition, Google has begun to detect keyword stuffing and low-quality content, so the quality of your content is vital.
 Moreover, your website's success will depend on the quality of its content.

 Did you miss our previous article…